 Adopted by the United States Marine Corps in 1990, the ISMT is an interactive simulator that provides small arms training in enhanced marksmanship, weapons employment, indirect fire and tactical decision-making.
 The system uses actual firearms that have been instrumented with lasers and mechanisms providing life-like recoil to make the experience as realistic as possible.

-Going through the training you might see non-combatants mixed with combatants, escalation of force scenarios, or different sorts of hostage situations.
+Going through the Online Firearms Training Courses, you might see non-combatants mixed with combatants, escalation of force scenarios, or different hostage situations.

 Originally designed to train Marines on the M-16A2 rifle, the system now includes a variety of firearms, including the M-9 pistol, M-249 SAW, Remington 870, RPG-7 and mortars.

 Firearms shoot compressed air that is actually housed in converted magazines that must be reloaded just like their real life counterparts.